acodeninja/acodeninja/content/posts/2012-09-12-nginx-config-files.md

 draft: false
 ---

-Ever since moving to Nginx I have had the self satisfied smile of someone who knows his web applications are going to be snappy.
+Ever since moving to Nginx I have had the self-satisfied smile of someone who knows his web applications are going to be snappy.
 That's not just down to good coding, but down to the quality of the server software employed.